anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Registrar-agent: possesses it's own LDevID(RegAgt) credentials of the site domain.
   In addition, it may possess the IDevID CA certificate of the pledge vendor/manufacturer to verify the pledge certificate in the received request messages.
   It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
-  The registrar-agent has acquired PVR and PER objects(s).
+  The registrar-agent has acquired one or multiple PVR and PER.

 * Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own LDevID(Reg) credentials of the site domain.

 * MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
   The latter is necessary to ensure that the MASA is able to verify the RVR.
   How the MASA will get the domain CA certificate is out of scope of this document.

 ~~~~
 +-----------+    +-----------+   +--------+   +---------+